alteruski/casc-wiki/wiki/contribute.md

 ### Editing pages

 Editing pages is similar to almost identical to creating pages except that when editing in prose.io, you need to add a commit message to describe your changes.
 When you hit the save button, you can right a short summary of why you made the changes that you did to make it easier for people to accept or deny your request.

+**And remember!
+These changes will not be saved until they are approved!
+If you would like to be able to aprove these and become a moderator DM on discord.**